LG Arts Center

 Yeoksam Station, line No. 2, exit 7.

-The show starts at 7:30 p.m. from Wednesdays to Fridays and at 3 p.m. on weekends.
+The ballet performance starts at 7:30 p.m. on Wednesdays, Thursdays and Fridays and 3 p.m. on weekends.

 Nambu Bus Terminal Station, line No. 3, exit 5.